iamnotbobby/dig-tool/README.md

 ## Installation

 ### Option 1: Quick Start (Recommended)
-- Download the pre-compiled executable from the [releases page](https://github.com/iamnotbobby/dig-tool/releases/tag/v1.0)
+- Download the pre-compiled executable from the [releases page](https://github.com/iamnotbobby/dig-tool/releases/tag/v1.1)
 - No Python installation required - just run the .exe file

+> [!WARNING]
+> Antiviruses will flag the compiled executable as a virus!
+These are FALSE POSITIVES.
+Everything leading up to the compiled executable is open source.

 ### Option 2: Run from Source
 - Clone this repository: `git clone https://github.com/iamnotbobby/dig-tool`